Identify Any PBN | Definitive Guide with an Easy Checklist

 Please note that high quality content and a high authority website automatically attracts a lot of these kinds of links naturally, so make sure you do your due diligence before putting a domain in your PBN domains bucket.

-These microblogging, or free website builder sites are increasingly being used to make Web 2.0 PBNs.
-They are inexpensive to make since the hosting is already zero cost.
+These microblogging or free website builder sites are increasingly being used to make Web 2.0 PBNs.
+They are inexpensive since the hosting is already free.
 The content is generally spun and placed with the help of automation.
-These kinds of links are created at scale so that the authority can pass from subdomains/paths to the money site easily.
+These kinds of links are created at scale so that authority can easily pass from subdomains/paths to the money site.

-Example of a kinds of a PBN made on Blogspot and Google Sites network:
+Examples of kinds of a PBN made on Blogspot and Google Sites network:

 11. Suspicious link network using a visualizer

-as an example: see the network graph of a domain below.
-You can see there is a bunch of domains that literally fall under the definition of a private blog network.
+For example, see the network graph of a domain below.
+You can see a bunch of domains that fall under the definition of a private blog network.

-So, if you analyze the domains in the bunches that you see, you can easily find visual cues and other factors that a PBN domain has.
+So, if you analyze the domains in the bunches, you can easily find visual cues and other factors that a PBN domain has.
 And yes, 1st bunch is a PBN.

 Wrapping up With a Simple Checklist